nasa/refine/README.md

 execution.
 If ESP is provided, `ref` and `refmpifull` includes EGADS built with OpenCASCADE and `refmpi` includes EGADSlite.

+# Examples

+The following examples assume that `ref` is in your shell path.
+`mpiexec ... refmpi` or `mpiexec ... rempifull` can be substituted for `ref` in each of these examples if MPI and/or ESP is configured.

 # Multiscale Metric for Control of Interpolation Error in Lp-norm
 In conjunction with the
 [Unstructured Grid Adaptation Working Group](https://ugawg.github.io/),